The Origins and History of Shamanism

 Shamanism has persisted all over the world since its inception in ancient native cultures, including Siberian, Indian, Native American, and South American Shamans.
-Shamanism has had to fight oppression from governments and religions worldwide that perceive it to be a manic and primitive practice.
-But its mysticism and continued practice has remained strong through its provenance in disparate tribal cultures, many of which had little to no contact for centuries, while maintaining very similar traditions, beliefs, and rituals.
+Shamanism has had to fight oppression from governments and religions worldwide that perceive it to be a manic and primitive tradition.
+But its mysticism and continued practice remain strong throughout disparate tribal cultures, many of which had little to no contact for centuries, despite their very similar traditions, beliefs, and rituals.

 So what is shamanism?
 Shamanism is thought to be the key to existence, as long as shamanic rituals are practiced we will continue to exist.
 Shamans are a link between our plane and higher planes of existence.
 They link to the spirit world in order to heal, contact deceased ancestors, influence the weather, and uplift consciousness.

 A shaman is concerned with the health and well being of the entire community, not any one individual or privileged group, and this extends to all plants, animals and the whole environment.
 Shamans traverse the spirit worlds by inducing an ecstatic state, which leads to states of trance and spiritual, or sometimes physical, transformations.

 This state is achieved through different methods, depending on the traditions of the particular culture.
 North American shamans, like those in Native American tribes, are known to induce an ecstatic state through deprivation techniques like fasting and isolation.
 South American and Siberian shamans are known to use hallucinogens and intoxicants to induce the ecstatic state, including mushrooms, peyote, Ayahuasca and alcohol.